Last Updated on January 4, 2022 by Michelle Ball

 SSTs also have no legal timelines, unless a timeline is specifically outlined in school or district policy.
 Student SST timeline mandates exist only if a school district binds itself and its schools.

-For example, if a school board votes to implement a policy that all student SST meetings will be held X number of days after a parent SST meeting request, that could potentially obligate the school to take timely action.
+For example, if a school board votes to implement a policy that all student SST meetings will be held in 10 days after a parent SST meeting request, that could potentially obligate the school to take timely action.
 However, in that case, the school district would have to decide to BIND ITSELF, usually in board policy, to meeting student SST timelines.

 Student SSTs Are Fantastic If School Staff Implement Them